This post may contain affiliate links which won’t change your price but will share some commission.

 - 1/2 cup grated cheddar cheese

-In a medium skillet, brown the ground beef in the olive oil.
+- In a medium oven-safe skillet (8 to 9 inches wide), brown the ground beef in the olive oil.
 Add the taco seasoning and salsa.
 Stir to coat evenly, then remove the seasoned meat from the skillet.

-Add the green pepper to the skillet and cook for a few minutes, until crisp tender.
+- Add the green pepper to the skillet and cook for a few minutes, until crisp tender.
 Add the meat back to the skillet, along with the tomato and scallions.
-Pour the scrambled eggs on top, and sprinkle with the cheese.
+Pour the scrambled eggs on top, and sprinkle with the salt and cheese.

 Mexican Frittata Recipe Price Breakdown

 This recipe costs a total of $7.12 to make, or $1.19 per serving.
-Try this delicious Mexican frittata for an easy dinner that everyone will love.
+Try this delicious egg dish for an easy dinner that everyone will love.